 What do my test results mean?

-It's possible to get a false positive result, meaning that you aren't infected.
-Your doctor may order additional tests, if necessary, to confirm this.
+It's possible to get a false-positive result, meaning that you aren't really infected.

 How is this test done?